ethanndickson/something-awesome/README.md

 ### Obfuscation

-In the extension code available in this repo it is very obvious what the program does looking at comments & variable names, but obviously if this were being published and was used to actually spy on users we would remove comments, obfuscate variables & minify the code.
+The purpose of the extension code has not been concealed in any way.
+If this were being published and used to actually spy on users we would remove comments, obfuscate variables & minify the code.

 Possible tools for this include [horrible.js](https://github.com/TShadwell/Horrible.js) and [Google's Closure Compiler](https://developers.google.com/closure/compiler)